iCliniq Logo

 Hello,

-If hemoglobin level and hematocrit low than iron deficiency anemia could be possible, I need to know how much is your hemoglobin value.
+If hemoglobin level and hematocrit are low, then iron deficiency anemia could be possible.
+I need to know what your hemoglobin value is.
 So kindly attach your CBC (complete blood count) report to give a further comment regarding that.

 Patient's Query

-I only have the last three blood tests available see attached.
+I only have the last three blood tests available; see attached.
 The gastroenterologist I saw said that I had chronic normocytic anemia with hemoglobin and hematocrit levels hovering between low normal and mild to moderately low throughout that period.
-He said that the hemoglobin was as low as before years at a time that may have corresponded with a prostate biopsy I had.
+He said that the hemoglobin was as low as before for years at a time, which may have corresponded with a prostate biopsy I had.

 Hello,

-Stool occult blood test should be done to check for bleeding from intestine or stomach by any ulcer.
-Stool routine micro examination also should be done.
-Stool analysis will reveal any parasite if present if all reports regarding bleeding are normal as you said than mild low hemoglobin could be due to nutritional deficiency.
-Your hemoglobin level and hematocrit mildly reduced.
-So need to be concerned but do not worry.
+A stool occult blood test should be done to check for bleeding from the intestine or stomach by any ulcer.
+A stool routine micro examination also should be done.
+Stool analysis will reveal any parasite if present.
+If all reports regarding bleeding are normal, as you said, then mild low hemoglobin could be due to nutritional deficiency.
+Your hemoglobin level and hematocrit are mildly reduced.
+So need to be concerned, but do not worry.

 Patient's Query